xieweiAlex/English_Learning/media/bojack-horseman/bojack5.md

 **culpable** for that **complicit**

 ## E 1
+> BoJack has misgivings about his new show.
+Princess Carolyn visits an adoption agency.
+Todd interviews for a job at WhatTimeIsItRightNow.com.

 Gina, Bojack was concerned the old scene was **gratuitous** and male-gazey.
 do you feel weird that you don't have **discernible** life direction?